Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsubsection{Between-subjects comparisons mostly align with within-subjects results}

 To complement the within-subject analyses, we conducted exploratory between-subject comparisons using Welch’s two-sample t-tests.
 These analyses included participants who reported regular use of only one system -- either the university's customized LLMaaS chatbot ($n = 70$) or ChatGPT ($n = 217$).
 The full set of results is provided in \autoref{tab:ttest_between_table}; overall, the between-subjects results mostly aligned with the within-subjects results, and here we report only findings that deviated.
-Notably, participants who exclusively used the customized LLMaaS chatbot reported significantly higher sustainability-aware AI usage compared to those who only used ChatGPT.
-In contrast, the significant within-subject difference in trust in favor of the customized LLMaaS chatbot was not replicated in the between-subjects comparison.
-Similarly, the significant within-subject effect for perceived ease of use (favoring the customized LLMaaS chatbot) was not statistically significant in the between-subjects analysis.
-All other outcomes, including privacy concerns, experienced hallucinations, cautious behavior toward hallucinations and perceived usefulness, showed consistent patterns across both analysis approaches.
+Participants who exclusively used the customized LLMaaS chatbot reported significantly higher sustainability-aware AI usage compared to those who only used ChatGPT.
+The significant within-subject difference in trust in favor of the customized LLMaaS chatbot was not replicated.
+Similarly, the significant within-subject effect for perceived ease of use (favoring the customized LLMaaS chatbot) was not statistically significant.
 Given that ChatGPT Pro users are not subject to token limits, which may compromise the comparability of groups for sustainability-aware AI usage, we conducted an additional comparison between exclusive ChatGPT Free users ($n = 176$) and users of the customized LLMaaS chatbot ($n = 70$).
-Detailed results are provided in \autoref{tab:ttest_between_free}.
-This analysis showed the same pattern of results as the full-sample between-subjects comparison, including significantly higher sustainability-aware AI usage among customized LLMaaS users and no significant difference in trust.
+The same pattern of results were obtained as with the full-sample (see \autoref{tab:ttest_between_free}).